influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 Environment variable: `INFLUXDB_RETENTION_CHECK_INTERVAL`

-## [shard-precreation]
+## Shard precreation settings [shard-precreation]

-Controls the precreation of shards so that shards are available before data arrive.
+The `[shard-precreation]` settings control the precreation of shards so that shards are available before data arrive.
 Only shards that, after creation, will have both a start- and end-time in the future are ever created.
 Shards that would be wholly or partially in the past are never precreated.